RayKim3103/RayKim3103.github.io/papers/The MicroArchitecture of SuperScalar Processors (1995).md

   But, The pipeline initiation rate remained at one instruction per cycle for many years.
   This was a serious bottleneck.
 Thus, SuperScalar processing appears.

-  - SuperScalar processing : the ability to initiate multiple instructions during the same clock cycle.
+  SuperScalar processing : the ability to initiate multiple instructions during the same clock cycle.
   However, most processor designs inherit a legacy from their predecessors.
+(Binary compatibility)

+  Sequential execution model : the way processors were implemented many years ago.
+  In this model, one instruction is executed at a time in a sequential manner.
+  Also, sequential model has a concept of precise state.

+  Therefore, SuperScalar processing should maintain the feature of instruction set compatibility and a sequential execution model.